nostrocket/nostrocket.org/funding.md

 #### Step 2
 1. Open [this event](#) in your favorite Nostr client
 2. Reply to the event:
-   1. paste in your Bitcoin address.
+   - paste in your Bitcoin address.
-   2. Press enter for a new line.
+   - Press enter for a new line.
-   3. Paste in the signature.
+   - Paste in the signature.
-   4. Send it.
+   - Send it.

 ### What happens next?
 Nostrocket will automagically verify the signature, check the balance of your Bitcoin address, add you to the funding queue.

 The order of this queue matters.
 Nostrocket projects will offer investment in the queue order.
-For example, only when the first person in the queue has failed to produce a transaction in time or their pledged amount has been spent will the second person in the queue be able to invest.
+For example, only when the first person in the queue has failed to produce a transaction in time or their pledged amount has been spent will the second person in the queue be able to provide funding.